ytz2/NotADB/README.md

     a) more flexible partition
     b) customized sorting
-    c) computation and data IO happens on same process It can easily handle below scenario:
+    c) computation and data IO happens on same process

+    _Some mocked examples below:_
+-
     key:{store_id}-{product}|{score}|{item_id}

     value: object

+    Customize:
-    You can customize to indicate: partition all store_id to same group, sort according to group and score.
-Because data is sorted on RocksDB, it is easy to answer below question:
+    partition by store_id to same group, sort according to group and score.

+    Problem to solve:
     What's the available items for the given store and product
+-
     key: {user-id} | {timestamp} | {feature_name}

     value: object
-    answer: what's the most viewed items in past 1 hours for this user? what's the continuously viewed items in past 30 minutes? or, in past 15 minutes, user's effective search. (look at feature = searched index and look at feature = click)

-    Anyway, it does not enforce you conform with SQL and let you define what you want.
+    customize:
+    partition by user_id, sort by timestamp, assign any feature_name Problem to solve:
+  - what's user's most viewed item in last 20 minutes
+  - what's user's effective search in time range? (user searched and clicked on given results) -
+    You name it, it is highly customizable and the complicated logic is done by your own code instead of ugly and long SQL queries

 5. What about write